Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets

 We now investigate a similar prescription for particles propagated in our benchmark simulation and show the results in Figure \ref{kimura}.
 More precisely, we define the spine of the jet as the region with $\Gamma \geq 2$ (delimited by the blue contour plot in the top panel) and the cocoon as the region encompassed by the shocked jet material, traced by the value of $\tau$, a scalar quantity that describes the mixing between jet ($\tau=1$) and ambient ($\tau=0$) material.

 The bottom panel of Figure~\ref{kimura} shows that the spectrum of reaccelerated particles is very similar to the case with Bohm diffusion ($\kappa = 1$) in Figure~\ref{alpha_plot}.
-In particular, the peak at $\alpha_{\rm f}\lesssim 1$, corresponding to the transverse Hillas criterion, is quite prominent.
+In particular, the peak at $\alpha_{\rm f}\lesssim 1$, corresponding to the stochastic Hillas limit, is quite prominent.

 This suggests that CR reacceleration in AGN jets is controlled by the effective scattering rate in the highly-relativistic regions and weakly dependent on the details of how particles diffuse in the cocoon.
 We stress again that the actual amount of SGS that is realized in realistic environments is highly uncertain, but it is conceivable that in the jet SGS may be enhanced with respect to the ambient medium, which should be described by the galactic diffusion coefficient.